-Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exercis outstand warrant ed-average e price of ing options, s and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans approved by

-stockholders(1) 3,255,446 \$ 6.09 2,146,069

-Equity compensation plans not approved by
+Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders(1) 3,255,446 \$6.09 2,146,069 Equity compensation plans not approved by stockholders(2) 3,255,446 - \$6.09

-stockholders(2) - -

-Total 3,255,446 \$ 6.09 2,146,069

-(1) Includes our 1997 Stock Option Plan, the 2004 Plan, and our 2004 Employee Stock Purchase Plan (the "ESPP").
+- (1) Includes our 1997 Stock Option Plan, the 2004 Plan, and our 2004 Employee Stock Purchase Plan (the "ESPP").
 333,026 shares under column (c) are attributable to our ESPP.
 Our ESPP contains a so called "evergreen" provision providing for an annual increase to its share reserve in connection with the 2010 Annual Meeting of Stockholders.
-The number of shares to be added to our ESPP will be equal to the least of: (i) 383,361, which is one percent of our outstanding common stock as of April 13, 2010, the record date for the 2010 Annual Meeting of Stockholders; (ii) 150,000; or (iii) an amount determined for such year by our Board of Directors.

-(2) As of December 31, 2009, we did not have any equity compensation plans that were not approved by our stockholders.
+The number of shares to be added to our ESPP will be equal to the least of: (i) 383,361, which is one percent of our outstanding common stock as of April 13, 2010, the record date for the 2010 Annual Meeting of Stockholders; (ii) 150,000; or (iii) an amount determined for such year by our Board of Directors. - (2) As of December 31, 2009, we did not have any equity compensation plans that were not approved by our stockholders.